 The perks include:

-- You feel better.
-Working out boosts your mood, gives you more energy, helps you sleep better, and can make you feel better about yourself.
+You feel better.
+A good workout boosts your mood, gives you more energy, helps you sleep better, and can make you feel better about yourself.
 Exercise with a friend to make it more fun and to motivate each other.

-Check in with your doctor first.
-Ask if any activities are off limits.
+Check with your doctor first.
+Ask if any activities are off-limits.
 You may be able to do more than you think.

 Exercise for RA

-To give your body everything it needs, make sure your workout plan covers these basics:
+Got the doc’s approval?
+It’s time to make a plan.
+To give your body everything it needs, make sure yours covers these basics:

 Cardio (aerobic exercise).
 Anything that gets your heart rate up counts.
-So what would you enjoy?
-Whether it’s hiking, low-impact aerobics, rowing, swimming, or dancing, it’s fair game.
+If you want to succeed, do what you enjoy.
+Whether it’s hiking, low-impact aerobics, rowing, swimming, or dancing, it’s all fair game.
 Aim for 30 minutes on most days of the week.

-It will take time to get stronger.
-Gradually make your strength-training workouts harder.
+It’ll take time to get stronger.
+Make your strength-training workouts harder over time.
 Do them every other day.
 If you're new to weight-lifting, book a few sessions with a physical therapist or a trainer for pointers.

 Flexibility.
 Do gentle stretches daily.
 They should be relaxing, and they shouldn’t hurt.
-They help you stay limber and move better.
+They’ll help you stay limber and move better.